 Section 12.3 Groups

-A group of users are given access to work areas (projects/collections) that all need access to the same resources.
-Groups can be created based on individual users that all need access to certain resources, they can be created based on global groups (such as departments: accounting), business function (accounts payable or accounts receivable), or workflow process function (invoice approval).
+A group of users is given access to work areas (scope of projects/collections) that all need access to the same resources.
+Groups can be created based on individual users who all need access to certain resources or based on global groups (such as departments: accounting, business function (accounts payable or accounts receivable), or workflow process function (invoice approval).

 Section 12.3.1 Create a New Group

-Using the Navigation Tree, select Users>Groups>Roles.
-Tabs for Users, Groups, and Roles contain tables that show the information related to each security level.
-Select the Groups tab to view a list of groups and the associated users and roles assigned to the Group.
+Using the Navigation Tree, select Users>Groups>Policies>Scopes.
+Each section contains tables showing information for each security level.
+Select the Groups tab to view a list of users and Policies assigned to the Group.
 Select Add New to create a New Group.
 You can edit, delete, or view the group settings by highlighting the group and selecting edit, delete, or details, respectively.

 Section 12.3.2 Group Properties

 Users can be assigned directly to a group.
-The user will keep the permissions granted to the user or the role the user is assigned to.
-The user will then be granted access to work areas under the group data policy.
+The user will keep the permissions granted to the user.
+The user will then be granted access to work areas under the group scope.
 Users can belong to multiple groups.
-Users that are assigned to a role will also appear as members of a group when the role is added to the group.

-A group level security policy defines which work areas those roles or users assigned to the group have access to.
-Permissions for actions are defined at the Role or User level.
+A group-level security policy defines which portal areas (Policy) and project or collections (Scopes) the users assigned to the group have access to.

 Section 12.3.2.5.1 Data Policy